open-source-labs/Reactime/package/readme.md

 ### Jumping

 Jumping is the most important feature of all.
 It allows you to jump to any previous recorded snapshots.
 Hitting the jump button on any snapshot will change the DOM by setting their state.
-One important thing to note is that this library does not work well when mixing React with direct DOM manipulation.
-Since DOM manipulation doesn't change any React state, this library cannot record or even detect that change.
-Of course, you should be avoiding mixing the two in the first place.

 ### Others